 The only slight downer was the poor quality of the projection, especially in such a wonderful cinema.
 It turned out that Austin had only discovered an hour beforehand that while the Coronet has wonderful equipment for showing traditional celluloid films, their gear for projecting from a DVD was only car-boot quality and the projectionist was barely capable of operating it.
 Fortunately I had seen an earlier version of the film at the Adventure Travel Film Festival a few weeks earlier, so I knew that there was nothing wrong with the actual footage or the DVD itself.

 The only other regret about the evening, especially for Austin, was that his equally adventurous wife, Lois ‘On the Loose’ Pryce could not be there.
 Lois was actually in Iran, having ridden all the way there alone on a Yamaha TTR 250 (I’m pleased to report that she has since returned safe and sound).
-Regular readers will recall that Lois gave the keynote speech at the IJMS conference (which the editor wrote about in issue 181 last August) and scared us all to death with stomach-churning tales of her solo adventures in Africa.
+Regular readers will recall that Lois gave the keynote speech at the IJMS conference (which the editor wrote about in Where to purchase ventolin in New Zealand last August) and scared us all to death with stomach-churning tales of her solo adventures in Africa.

 For the record, I electro-cycled up to the event from the south west London suburbs on an A2B Metro ebike, which meant I was able to park and lock it with the pushbikes right outside the front door of the cinema.
 As you can see from the photo, Ross Noble wasn’t entirely convinced by the machine, but then he didn’t actually ride it either!
 It got me from the wilds of Ham to Notting Hill Gate via Barnes, and back via Chiswick and Richmond on a single charge.
 And I did the return journey in exactly 30 minutes without breaking sweat!
 Don’t knock it till you’ve tried one!